 If the petition is denied and the student wishes to petition for a later semester, a new Petition for Georgia Residence Classification must be submitted for that semester.

-A petition to be reclassified as a resident of Georgia can be obtained from the Registrar’s Of- fice.
+A petition to be reclassified as a resident of Georgia can be obtained from the Office of Academic Services and Registrar.
 Supporting documents and petition should be returned by July 1 for Fall Semester, November

 15 for Spring Semester and May 1 for Summer Semester.